Attendance mode: Full-time

 Faculty of Management & Law

-During the programme you will become adept at analysing financial information and its practical application within a business organisation.
+There is a strong emphasis on applying specialist knowledge and skills to real-world business scenarios.
+You will become adept at analysing financial information and its application within an organisation.

 The Association of Chartered Certified Accountants (ACCA) accredit this programme.
 This means that, by successfully completing your degree, you are eligible for exemptions from some ACCA fundamental level examinations.